-Most people with natural grass lawns spend their time and money keeping them alive, but there are some instances where you might need to kill grass instead.
-If you find yourself in this situation, there a 7 easy ways to kill grass.
-We cover them and reasons you may need to remove grass below.
+Most people with natural grass lawns focus their time and money on keeping them alive, but there are some instances where you might need to kill grass instead.
+Here are 6 Common Reasons for Killing Grass in Southern California.

 Creeping grass varieties spread through underground rhizomes and aboveground stolons, and, if not effectively held in place by landscaping borders or hardscapes, they may creep into areas where you never intended to have a lawn.
 When this occurs, you may need to kill the grass to keep it from spreading.

 Reasons to Kill Grass #2: Spending Less Time on Yard Care